divgup/AspireProject/README.md

 ```

 #### /admin/approve
-The  /admin/approve endpoint allows admin to approve loans with a given id.
+This endpoint allows admin to approve loans with a given id.

 Sample PUT request Body
 ```json